 The opening and closing of your anus is controlled by your internal (inside) and external (outside) anal sphincter muscles.
 You can control your external anal sphincter yourself, but not your internal anal sphincter.
 If your internal anal sphincter goes into spasm (tenses), this reduces the blood supply to your fissure and stops it healing properly.

 An anal fissure can be treated with diltiazem cream or botulinum A injections.
 These treatments relax your sphincter muscle, allowing the fissure to heal.
 If these treatments don’t work, you may need surgery to relax your sphincter muscle or to remove the damaged skin.

-Anal fissure surgery is usually done as a day case.
-This means you have the procedure and go home the same day.
+Anal fissure surgery is usually done as a day-case procedure in a hospital.
+This means you have the procedure and go home on the same day.

-You will be asked to follow fasting instructions.
-This means not eating or drinking, typically for about six hours beforehand.
-However, it’s important to follow your anaesthetist’s advice.
+You’ll be asked to follow fasting instructions.
+This means not eating or drinking, usually for about six hours, before your surgery.
+It’s important to follow your anaesthetist’s advice.